-If any of those three signs are present the person needs to go to the hospital as soon as possible.
+If any of those five signs are present the person needs to go to the hospital as soon as possible.
 Remember, Yale students to not receive disciplinary consequences for intoxication alone so you can always call an ambulance for a friend without worry that they will get in trouble for drinking.

 So how much alcohol is too much?
 The next section teaches students about factors contributing to Blood Alcohol Content and the the safe range for individuals who choose to consume alcohol.